AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/fxg-server-protocol/image-serving-api-ref/c-is-fxg-server-protocol/c-fxg-server-protocol-reference/r-imageres.md

 ---
 description: Sets the resolution of embedded bitmaps in a Web To Print request.
-seo-description: Sets the resolution of embedded bitmaps in a Web To Print request.
-seo-title: imageRes

 solution: Experience Manager
 title: imageRes
-uuid: 9fd252b8-2956-4618-85dd-a47fc836639c

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---